lisp-docs/cl-language-reference/docs/chap-3/d-i-dictionary/_definecompilermacro.md

-*•* The **&whole** argument is bound to the form argument that is passed to the *compiler macro function*.
+*•* The **&amp;whole** argument is bound to the form argument that is passed to the *compiler macro function*.
 The remaining lambda-list parameters are specified as if this form contained the function name in the *car* and the actual arguments in the *cdr* , but if the *car* of the actual form is the symbol **funcall**, then the destructuring of the arguments is actually performed using its *cddr* instead.